Introduction to the Classical Guitar

 6. Sound Hole: Located in the middle of the soundboard, the sound hole allows the sound to resonate within the body and project outward.
 The rosette, an intricate decorative pattern around the sound hole, is a hallmark of classical guitars.

-8. Strings: Classical guitars have six strings made of nylon, with the lower three strings often wrapped in a metal, such as silver or bronze, to enhance their durability and sound.
-Nylon strings give the classical guitar its soft, warm tone, which contrasts with the brighter sound of steel strings on acoustic guitars.
+8. Strings: Classical guitars have six strings made of nylon, with the lower three strings often wrapped in a metal, such as silver or bronze.

 Differences Between Classical and Acoustic Guitars